LittleHelicase/dzslides/readme.md

 ## Basic usage

-**DZSlides** is a **one-file** HTML template to build slides in HTML5 and CSS3.
+**DZSlides-Ex** is a HTML/JS template to build slides in HTML5 and CSS3.
+It is based on the dzslides implementation by Paul Rouget, see [dzslides](/paulrouget/dzslides).

-[template.html](/paulrouget/dzslides/blob/master/template.html) is the only file you need.
-Edit the file, add your content, change the style, and you're done.
-To see the slides in action, just load the file in your browser.
+[template.html](/LittleHelicase/dzslides-ex/blob/master/template.html) is the basic file you need.
+Edit the file, add your content.
+You can change the style in the style directory.
+It is planned to get a **one-html** file version of the slides later.
+DZSlides-Ex is designed to support the creation of your slides with some simple tools.

 ## Features

-* Slides can include any HTML5 content (text, image, video, iframes, …);
+* Slides can include any HTML5 content (text, image, video, iframes, canvases, …);
 * Slides transitions are animated with CSS3 (sliding by default);
-* Resolution independent (slides are scaled according to the size of the browser.
-The virtual dimension is 800x600);
+* **Real** Resolution independence (slides are scaled according to the size of the browser.
+The virtual dimension defaults to 800x600.
+This can introduce some ugly effects when using HTML5 Canvas);
+* Support for different formats like Full HD Wide Screen Slides;
 * Fullscreen presentation (HTML5 FullScreen API supported) - press `f` to go fullscreen;
 * Incremental content;
 * Mobile Friendly (supports touch events).

 ## Shells

-The features of DZSlides are intentionally limited to keep the template light and simple to understand. *Shells* are extensions that bring new features to your slides.
-Here, you'll find 2 shells:
+*Shells* are extensions that bring new features to your slides.
+Here, you'll find 3 shells:

 * `shells/embedder.html` to embed a presentation in a web page
 * `shells/onstage.html` to show your slides with a control panel
+* `shells/print.html` to give a printable html file that can e.g. be used to create a pdf version with nice text selection support (In progress).

 To use them, just load the file in your browser, and follow the instructions.